New TRAI Service Lets Users Choose TV Channels and Know Monthly Rental

-Telecom Regulatory Authority of India (TRAI) has now introduced a new application to make the channel selection process for DTH and cable users easier.
+Telecom Regulatory Authority of India (TRAI) has now introduced a new web application to make the channel selection process for DTH and cable users easier.
 The Channel Selector Application will help users optimise the selection of their choice and also inform them about the MRP (Maximum Retail Price) of their selection.
 The application takes you through various steps, and then curates a list of channels based on your preference selection.
 You can select the channels of your choice, and know your monthly rental through this application.
+As announced earlier, January 31 is the last date for migrating to a fresh DTH or cable package as per TRAI's new rules.

 This new Channel Selector Application will help users decide the best channels for them that suite their budget easily.
 It is designed to help consumers make an informed decision.
 To use this application, head here.
 Click on the 'Get Started' button at the bottom of the page, and answer a few questions to enter the channel selection page.
 TRAI asks your name, your state of residence, your genre preference, and then shows a list of channels based on your preference.
 Users can then select the channels they want in their monthly plan, and leave out the ones they do not watch.
 TRAI will keep calculating your monthly rental based on your selection.